liumichael/ProjectRocket/Solutions.md

 - When searching for a country, it is better to choose a country name that is suggested by the autocompletion or make sure that you spell it correctly because common names aren't valid inputs (e.g. you need to type United States of America instead of US, USA, America, or United States)

-- Post methods allow one insert at a time

 - When passing in JSON data for post and put methods, please indicate it with the header **--header "Content-Type: application/json"**

 - The letters in the name field in a country are upper case (CRUD methods for country automatically change the name field to upper case for the users).
 This makes our search bar not case sensitive (i.e. canada, Canada, CaNadA all work).
 We make this decision because we believe that this will allow the users to search for a country more conveniently